anasdove2020/Materials/Not to Say in Job Interview.md

 ### *Why:*

-Most employers preferto see a degree of hunger to learn and grow
+Most employers prefer to see a degree of hunger to learn and grow

 ### *Say:*

-"My short - term goal is to excel in this role, and long - term, I aim to grow in X areas"
+"My short-term goal is to excel in this role, and long-term, I aim to grow in X areas"

 ### *Don't say:*